emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 # Upgrading Ambassador Pro

-Ambassador Pro is a sidecar process to Ambassador.

-Ambassador Pro 0.7.0 introduced the certified Ambassador build that improves upon the stability and performance of open source Ambassador.
-A license key is now required to run the certified version of Ambassador and Ambassador Pro.
+Follow the steps below to upgrade Ambassador Pro.

-For simplicity, we recommend storing this license key in a Kubernetes secret that can be referenced by both the certified Ambassador and Ambassador Pro containers.
+**Note**: For simplicity, we recommend storing this license key in a Kubernetes secret that can be referenced by both the certified Ambassador and Ambassador Pro containers.
 You can do this with the following command.

 ```
 kubectl create secret generic ambassador-pro-license-key --from-literal=key={{AMBASSADOR_PRO_LICENSE_KEY}}
 ```

-Follow the steps below to upgrade Ambassador Pro to use the certified Ambassador build.

 1. Create the `ambassador-pro-license-key` secret using the command above.